ambarish-singh-miq/backstage/docs/features/software-catalog/life-of-an-entity.md

 orphaned status can be seen in an info box at the top of the entity's overview page.

-However, if you were to try to do an explicit depletion on an entity that's being kept actively updated by a parent entity, it would just reappear again shortly thereafter when the processing loops reconsider the parent entity that's still in there.
+However, if you were to try to do an explicit deletion on an entity that's being kept actively updated by a parent entity, it would just reappear again shortly thereafter when the processing loops reconsider the parent entity that's still in there.